Winhalla/winhalla-api/README.md

 ---
 **routes/***
 (Poorly organised) endpoints.
 They are the core of the app.
-Most are self-explanatory in their name, i'll go through the ones that aren't.
+Most are self-explanatory in their name, I'll go through the ones that aren't.

 **friendLink.js**: This is the referral link system.
 **sponsorships.js**: Track sponsorships results.
 **gamemodes/**\*: All things matches-related (see app) lobbyFFA.js for matchmaking, getFFA for inside the match and exit.js to exit the match.
-All other files are unused and were abandonned WIPs
+All other files are unused and were abandoned WIPs
 **solo/***: All things quest-related

 ---